GabrielfLuchtenberg/movie-frontend/README.md

 The app is up and running on localhost:3000 ! :D

-## Architeture
+## Architecture

-I've split the application in four main folders.
+I've split the application into four main folders.

-1. The **components** contains the reusable components that have some kind of interation.
+1. The **components** contains the reusable components that have some kind of interaction.
 2. The **pages** contain the composition of components to create the interface.
-Inside the pages you're able to create another components folder, that has components that work on the context of that page.
+Inside the pages, you're able to create another component folder, that has components that work on the context of that page.
-3. **services** is responsible for maintaining specific logic as resources from api
+3. **services** is responsible for maintaining specific logic as resources from API
-4. **UI** has the reusable components that doesn't have interation, just style.
+4. **UI** has the reusable components that don't have interaction, just styles.

 ## Assumptions